Roddam Narasimha (1933-2020): A scientist-engineer with an endless thirst for knowledge

 I’ve reached the end of this piece without mentioning that Narasimha was a recipient of the Padma Vibhushan, India’s second-highest civilian honor.
 It completely slipped my mind, until now.
 But, somehow, I think if RN were reading this, he wouldn’t mind.

-Ronak Gupta is a graduate studet at the University of British Columbia.
+Ronak Gupta is a graduate student at the University of British Columbia.
+He did a masters in fluid mechanics from the Jawaharlal Nehru Centre for Advanced Scientific Research.